clowder-dev/clowder-dev.github.io/docs/ainekko/index.md

 ---
-id: what-is-ainekko
+id: who-is-ainekko
-title: What Is Ainekko?
+title: Who Is Ainekko?
 sidebar_position: 1
 ---

-What is Ainekko?

 Ainekko is a leading AI hardware and software provider.